lucdar/laclark.me/content/blog/price-adjustment-calculator.md

 is tedious, and it's easy to forget to use parentheses for the denominator.
 To make it more accessible, I developed
 [a website](https://laclark.me/tools/price-adjustment-calculator) which displays the correctly adjusted price based on the inputs to the required fields.
-I had been learning React, a TypeScript library for creating user interfaces, and it felt like the right situation to practice my new skills.
+I've been learning React, a TypeScript library for creating user interfaces, and it felt like the right situation to practice my new skills.
 The above equation can very easily be translated into TypeScript: